No 10 defends top Truss aide who is paid through his lobbying firm

 The Cabinet Office said it is “not unusual” for a special adviser to join Government “on secondment” and that his salary is paid to a “seconding company”.

+But the arrangement drew accusations of renewed “Tory sleaze” from opposition parties.

-It did not deny that the Prime Minister’s top aide receives payments through Fullbrook Strategies, a private lobbying firm he set up in April, as The Sunday Times reported.
+No 10 did not deny that Liz Truss’s top aide receives payments through Fullbrook Strategies, a private lobbying firm he set up in April, as The Sunday Times reported.

 A spokesperson for Mr Fullbrook denied speculation that the arrangement allows him to pay less tax.